Ōita Station: Passenger statistics

 In fiscal 2016, the station was used by an average of 19,165 passengers daily (boarding passengers only), and it ranked 4th among the busiest stations of JR Kyushu.

-The station in media
+In popular culture

-The JR Ōita City station complex was the main subject of an episode in the NHK World English documentary series Japan Railway Journal.
-The episode was titled JR Ōita City: The Station Complex that Changed the Game and was first broadcast on 15 February 2018.
+The JR Ōita City station complex was the main subject of an episode in the NHK World English documentary series Japan Railway Journal titled JR Ōita City: The Station Complex that Changed the Game, first broadcast on 15 February 2018.
 The episode describes how the station complex, which opened in 2015, contributed to increased ridership at the station and also to the economic revitalization of the surrounding area.
 The same episode also covered the Bungo-Mori Roundhouse Park, located near Bungo-Mori Station.